-Table 1 .
-Comparison between default electricity usage and total usage per rate class for Dover Table 2.
-Examples of renewable and energy efficiency technologies that qualify for PACE Table 3.
-Actions Dover could consider taking to reduce single-use plastic waste.
-15 Table 4.
-NHSaves program advantages summarized from the 2022 - 2023 New Hampshire Statewide Energy Efficiency Plan Table 5.
-EE improvements ranked by estimated household savings based on findings from the USDOE23 Table 6.
-Comparison of NH Fuel prices using December, 2022 data from the New Hampshire Department of Energy Table 7.
+Table 1.
+Comparison between default electricity usage and total usage per rate class for Dover 10 Table 2.
+Examples of renewable and energy efficiency technologies that qualify for PACE 12 Table 3.
+Actions Dover could consider taking to reduce single-use plastic waste 15 Table 4.
+NHSaves program advantages summarized from the 2022 - 2023 New Hampshire Statewide En nergy Efficiency Plan.
+21 Table 5.
+EE improvements ranked by estimated household savings based on findings from the USDOE Table 6.
+Comparison of NH Fuel prices using December, 2022 data from the New Hampshire Departm nent of Energy.
+Table 7.
 Site characteristic table for the Library and McConnell Center parking lot.
-36 Table 8.
+Table 8.
 Site characteristics for the Henry Law parking area.
-37 Table 9.
+Table 9.
 Site characteristics for the Ice Arena, Jenny Thompson Pool and to skate park Table 10.
-Site characteristics for the parking area to be constructed as part of the Waterfront Development.
-Table 11.
+Site characteristics for the parking area to be constructed as part of the Waterfront Developme 2002 201 one characteristics for the paraming area to be constructed as part of the waterirons Beveloping Table 11.
 Conservation lands monitored in 2022 by the Dover Open Lands Committee.
-43 Table 12.
+Table 12.
 Major recommendations and associated goals identified in the Forest Stewardship Plan Table 13.
-Connection between core subsections of the Plan and the 2022 - 2023 City Council Goals47 List of Figures Figure 1.
+Connection between core subsections of the Plan and the 2022 - 2023 City Council Goals · 47 List of Figures Figure 1.
 Default community and municipal aggregate electricity usage.
 Industrial, commercial, residential and outdoor lighting data are from calendar year 2020.
-Outdoor lighting is not displayed as it makes up only 0.004% of the total usage but it is incorporated into the 118,384 MWH value.
-Municipal usage (includes schools) is estimated from historical data as it was not provided by Eversource Figure 2.
+Outdoor lighting is not displayed as it makes up to 0.004% of the total usage but it is incorporated into the 118,384 MWH value.
+Municipal usage (includes to be also in action and from historical data as it respects to a positive to defend the property of the contraction of the contrac only schools) is estimated from historical data as it was not provided by Eversource.
+Figure 2.
 Monthly municipal purchased electricity usage between January 2018 and December 2021.
-Annual totals are listed in MWH for the represented years.
+Ann totals are listed in MWH for the represented years.
 Displayed dates indicate the start date for the usage month.
 Figure 3.
 Total municipal electricity usage as a function of calendar year between 2016 and 2021.
-A P-value of 0.007 is below the 0.05 threshold indicating that the reduction over time is statistically significant Figure 4.
-Seasonal variability in municipal natural gas consumption between January 2018 and December 2021.
-Displayed dates indicate the start date for the usage month Figure 5.
-Annual municipal natural gas usage between 2016 and 2021 normalized by the number of heating degree days (HDD) that occurred in each year Figure 6.
-Timeseries of average monthly NH natural gas delivery rates between January 2016 and October 2022 Figure 7.
+A P-value of 0.007 is below the 0.05 threshold in direction that the moderation area time is attributed by the contraction. of 0.007 is below the 0.05 threshold indicating that the reduction over time is statistically significant Figure 4.
+Seasonal variability in municipal natural gas consumption between January 2018 and December 2014.
+District the state of the s 2021.
+Displayed dates indicate the start date for the usage month.
+Figure 5.
+Annual municipal natural gas usage between 2016 and 2021 normalized by the number of heat degree days (HDD) that occurred in each year Figure 6.
+Timeseries of average monthly NH natural gas delivery rates between January 2016 and Octob 2022.
+Figure 7.
 US Department of Energy explanatory graphic for how air source heat pumps operate Figure 8.
 Comparison of heating efficiencies between various common NH heating sources Figure 9.
 Comparison of cooling efficiencies between typical cooling methods.
-28 Figure 10.
-Projected theoretical 3 MW and 1.5 MW solar array electricity outputs contrasted with three-year averaged electricity consumption data for the WWTF Figure 11.
-Projected theoretical 0.8 MW rooftop solar array electricity output contrasted with three-year averaged electricity consumption data for the WWTF Figure 12.
-The difference in AC power between historical consumption and projected solar output.
-A positive delta (purple) indicates excess monthly production.
-A negative delta highlights when historically averaged consumption exceeds projected generation w. clases concern profit cheeces projected Scrietarion
+Figure 10.
+Projected theoretical 3 MW and 1.5 MW solar array electricity outputs contrasted with three-years and electricity outputs contrasted with three-years and electricity outputs. averaged electricity consumption data for the WWTF averaged electricity consumption data for the WWTF 32 positive delta (purple) indicates excess monthly production.
+A negative delta highlights when historically averaged consumption exceeds projected generation. averaged consumption execeds projected generation 55